Satipharm provide answers to Frequently Asked Questions about CBD

 9. Why has CBD exploded in popularity (or hype) recently?

-CBD has become popular in the media primarily because CBD consumers are reporting many health benefits.
-As a health supplement CBD has become a part of people's daily routines, hence its popularity.
+CBD has become popular in the media.
+As a food supplement CBD has become a part of people's daily routines, hence its popularity.

 10. How does CBD make you feel?